naro-code-lab/Websocket-Server/README.md

 yarn serve
 ```

-The server should now be running and ready to handle WebSocket connections.
+Once the server is running, it will automatically listen for incoming WebSocket connections and broadcast events from Laravel.
+Ensure that your Laravel application is configured to use the WebSocket server for broadcasting.

 ## Contributing

 Contributions are welcome!
-Please fork the repository and submit a pull request.
+Please submit issues and pull requests for any improvements or bug fixes.

 ## License